GuitarML/SpaceStationTracker/README.md

 ### Acknowledgements

+- Thanks to [WhereTheISS.at](https://wheretheiss.at/w/developer) for the cool API!
 - ISS icon was resized from the ISS icon found on the [NASA Website](https://science.nasa.gov/multimedia/spacecraft-icons/)
 - Background worldmap was generated using [Basemap](https://matplotlib.org/basemap/stable/) (NASA Bluemarble, Mercator Projection)
 - Much info was gathered from [Random Nerd Tutorials for CYD](https://randomnerdtutorials.com/cheap-yellow-display-esp32-2432s028r/)